-(A) To receive the report and provide feedback on the proposal identified in Section 1; for consideration by the Executive

-1.0 Proposal(s)

-- 1.1 To recommend to Executive agree the updated waste service policy statements to come into force from May 2025. - 1.2 To recommend to Executive that each council leads on their own customer service provision with one set of processes for customer interactions being developed and agreed with a focus on resolution at the first point of contact. - 1.3 To recommend to Executive to agree to further work to identify resources and costs to integrate the customer relationship management system with the waste management IT system. - 1.4 To recommend to Executive to agree to the proposed updates and changes to financial management and governance arrangements and subsequent necessary changes to the Inter Authority Agreement outlined in Section 3.
+- (C) To agree that each council leads on their own customer service provision with one set of processes for customer interactions being developed and agreed with a focus on resolution at the first point of contact; - (D) To agree to further work to identify resources and costs to integrate the customer relationship management system with the waste management IT system; and - (E) To agree to the proposed minor updates and changes to financial management and governance arrangements and subsequent minor changes to the Inter Authority Agreement outlined in Section 3. - 1.0 Proposal(s) - 1.1 To update waste service policy statements to those contained in Appendix 2 to come into force from May 2025. - 1.2 For each council to lead on their own customer service provision developing with the Shared Waste Service one set of processes for customer interactions with a focus on resolution at the first point of contact. - 1.3 For further work to be carried out in advance of the budget setting to identify resources and costs to integrate the customer relationship management system with the waste management IT system to enhance the online self-service options for residents. - 1.4 To make minor updates and changes to financial management and governance arrangements and subsequently minor changes to the Inter Authority Agreement outlined in Section 3.